-If you are in a rush and want to skip ahead to our number one choice for Dry Cat Food For Weight Loss look no further than Purina Pro Plan FOCUS Weight Management
+If you are in a rush and want to skip ahead to our Favorite Dry Cat Food For Weight Loss look no further than Purina Pro Plan FOCUS Weight Management

 If your cat is having some issues with weight, there is no reason to worry.
 It is actually common for indoor cats to be overweight.
 Fortunately, there are many things you can do to help your cat lose weight.

-One of the most important things is choosing the right type of weight control cat food.
+One of the most important things is choosing the best weight control cat food specifically for your adored kitty.
 We know things can get confusing with so many brands and products out there.
 To help you cut through the noise and pick the best dry food for your cat, we reviewed hundreds of products and selected our top five below.

 - Purina Pro Plan FOCUS Weight Management (also available on Chewy.com!)